Creating a better future for travel—and our planet.

-Though challenges exist, all sectors of our industry are making strides to lower carbon emissions, reduce waste, protect the environment and leave destinations—near and far—better than they were found.
+All sectors of the travel industry are making strides to lower carbon emissions, reduce waste, protect the environment and safeguard our country's destinations and natural attractions.

 U.S. Travel’s Sustainability Goals:

 - Spotlight industry progress by showcasing innovative technologies and calling attention to the ongoing actions and leadership of travel professionals in the sustainability space.